Welcome from our Head Faculty and Program Directors

 Meet the Faculty

 Dr. Jeffrey Davis is the Chair of the Department of Political Science at the University of Maryland, Baltimore County.
 His research focuses on human rights justice and international law.
+He is scheduled to teach BSST634: Legal and Criminal Approaches to Counterterrorism in Fall 2022.

 Dr. Michael Egnoto is a clinical informaticist at Walter Reed Army Institute of Research.
 His research deals with risk and crisis communication in digital environments by focusing on communication in social environments.
+He has taught BSST645: Non-state Actors Threats and Responses in the past semesters and is scheduled to teach BSST631: Social Impacts and Response to Terrorism in Fall 2022.

 Dr. Samuel D. Henkin is a researcher on the Geospatial Research Unit (GRU) at START.
 His approach to the study of political violence, instability, and conflict is the result of his own geographic education which focused on a rigorous survey of critical theory and methodological multiplicity at the leading-edge of geographic inquiry.
 Specific research interests include spatial relations of violence in everyday life, the intersections of political geography and security, and political violence in Southeast Asia.
+He has taught BSST635: Countering Violent Extremism: Policy and Practice in the past semesters.
+He is scheduled to teach BSST635 in Fall 2022.

 Dr. Amy Pate is the Executive Director and Research Director at START.
 A political scientist specializing in international relations and comparative politics, Pate has worked with START since the center was founded, first through her work on the Minorities at Risk Project and as a START researcher, prior to becoming research director.
 Pate is trained in both quantitative and qualitative methods, has conducted fieldwork in conflict zones in Africa, and has extensive experience working with researchers in developing countries.
+She has taught BSST335: Innovations in Countering Violent Extremism in the past semesters.
+She is scheduled to teach BSST335 in Fall 2022.

 Meet the Staff